HCS Score

 Overall Result: Haram — Red Line Violations

-United Stablecoin (U) is classified as Haram / Non-Compliant under the CoinStudy Halal Crypto Standard.
+United Stables (U) is classified as Haram / Non-Compliant under the CoinStudy Halal Crypto Standard.

-Three Sharia red lines are triggered — Riba Exposure, Guaranteed Interest, and Synthetic Interest Products — resulting in automatic Haram classification.
-The reserve backing structure depends on interest-bearing assets, treasury-related instruments, centralized reserve management through conventional banking infrastructure, and money-market products that generate interest income.
+Three Sharia red lines are triggered, specifically Ecosystem Riba Exposure, Guaranteed Interest, and Synthetic Interest Products, resulting in automatic Haram classification.
+The reserve backing structure relies on US Treasury securities, cash deposits in conventional banking institutions, and money market instruments that generate interest income as a defining feature of how those assets operate.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
 Please consult a qualified Islamic scholar for individual guidance.